Diaphragmatic hernia

 A paraesophageal hernia located next to the esophagus does not necessarily cause symptoms.
 However, if the disease progresses, it goes through several stages:

-- Uncomplicated stage: In this stage, the first symptoms occur, such as difficulty swallowing, heartburn, belching or a pressing feeling in the heart area.
+• Uncomplicated stage: In this stage, the first symptoms occur, such as difficulty swallowing, heartburn, belching or a pressing feeling in the heart area.
 The symptoms occur especially after eating.
-If the hernia is very large, shortness of breath or cardiac arrhythmias may also occur.
+If the hernia is very large, it can also lead to shortness of breath or cardiac arrhythmia.

 Hiatal hernia: diagnosis with us